Some people believe in tomato companion plants, and others think it is some old wives’ tale.

-Read on to expand your knowledge about these companion plants and how they benefit your beloved tomato plants.
+Read on to expand your knowledge about these companion plants and how they benefit your beloved tomato plants and tomato crops.

 Lettuce is a good companion plant for tomatoes in many ways, and it only makes sense to grow your leaf lettuce alongside your tomatoes.

 Lettuce makes a nice ground cover that acts as a live mulch to hold moisture in the soil and keep the garden soil cool.

-In return, lettuce and other leafy green vegetables under the same family such as spinach and arugula can benefit from the shades of the taller tomato plants.
+In return, lettuce and other leafy green vegetables, such as spinach and arugula, can benefit from the shades of the taller tomato plants.

-Also, lettuces should not be assumed to have the same family as cabbages.
+Also, lettuces from the Asteraceae family should not be assumed to have the same benefits as cabbages from the Brassica family.
 These two possess different effects when planted with tomato plants.

 Related Reading – A collection of Questions and Answers on Growing Tomatoes.

 Companion planting radishes and tomatoes in the garden will benefit both plants.
-Radishes can repel cucumber beetles, flea beetles, and other pests.
+Radishes can repel cucumber beetles, flea beetles, and other common pests.

 Carrots are nice to plant with tomatoes.
-They do not necessarily provide any benefit for the tomatoes, but it is good to have fresh carrots throughout the growing season.
+They do not necessarily benefit the tomatoes, but having fresh carrots throughout the growing season is good.